By Dana Borowka, MA

 The astounding thing is how many companies undertake such huge investments in hiring and do not pay attention to what is known about using personality assessments to pick out the people who are going to be the best.
 An in-depth assessment is only one component needed for a successful recruitment and hiring program.
 Armed with accurate and quantifiable data from an in-depth personality assessment, the interview process becomes much more reliable.
 When it comes to limiting the potential for wrong hiring decisions, there really is no shortcut.

-Dana Borowka, MA, CEO of Lighthouse Consulting Services, LLC and his organization constantly remain focused on their mission statement – “To bring effective insight to your organization”.
-They do this through the use of in-depth work style assessments to raise the hiring bar so companies select the right people to reduce hiring and management errors.
-LCS can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops – team building, interpersonal communication and stress management.
-Dana has over 25 years of business consulting experience and is a nationally renowned speaker, radio and TV personality on many topics.
-He is the co-author of the books, “Cracking the Personality Code” , “Cracking the Business Code” and “Cracking the High-Performance Team Code”.
+Dana Borowka, MA, CEO of Lighthouse Consulting Services, LLC and his organization constantly remain focused on their mission statement – “To bring effective insight to your business”.
+They do this through the use of in-depth work style & personality assessments to raise the hiring bar so companies select the right people to reduce hiring and management errors.
+LCS can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops – team building, interpersonal communication, stress & time management, sales & customer service training and negotiation skills as well as our full-service Business Consulting Division.
+Dana has over 30 years of business consulting experience and is a nationally renowned speaker, radio and TV personality on many topics.
+He is the co-author of the books, “Cracking the Personality Code”, “Cracking the Business Code” and “Cracking the High-Performance Team Code”.
 To order the books, please visit www.lighthouseconsulting.com.